Ben Cook wins low club professional at PGA Championship

 - Webb Simpson and Ben Cook walk off the 18th green at Kiawah Island at the PGA Championship.
 (Keyur Khamar/PGA TOUR)

-KIAWAH ISLAND, S.C. – Ben Cook, who splits time teaching at Yankee Springs Golf Course in Wayland, Michigan and John’s Island Golf Club in Vero Beach, Florida, shot a final-round 74 to finish 4 over and win low club professional at the 103rd PGA Championship at Kiawah Island.
+KIAWAH ISLAND, S.C. – Ben Cook, a 2020-21 PGA TOUR Latinoamérica member who splits time teaching at Yankee Springs Golf Course in Wayland, Michigan and John’s Island Golf Club in Vero Beach, Florida, shot a final-round 74 to finish 4 over and win low club professional at the 103rd PGA Championship at Kiawah Island.

 He made a par putt of just over seven feet to make the cut on the number early Friday evening.